Nyrt/phaserTutorial/README.md

 # phaserTutorial
-Tuturial completed by Nathan Watts
+Tutorial completed by Nathan Watts

 All of my code is written in Part1.html